GabSchach/HDVis_fork/README.md

 ### Colors

-Node colors can be set ind the `groupColors` variable, left undefined or both.
-If a node has a specified color it will be used, if not a color from the ``colorSet` will be used.
+Node colors can be set and the `groupColors` variable, left undefined or both.
+If a node has a specified color it will be used, if not a color from the `colorSet` will be used.
 This color will then be reused for all nodes with the same `nodeColoringAttribute`(e.g. institution).
 When changing scenario view color attribution may remain consistent, when viewing many different scenarios however all colors will be allocated at some point however, at which point colors will start to get reused.
 To try and prevent this, `colorConsistency` can be set to false.
-This means tha automatically assigned colors will be reused when switching view.
+This means the automatically assigned colors will be reused when switching view.
 This lowers the risk of colors being reused within a visualization, but does mean that nodes of the same type might have different colors in different visualizations.

 #### IDs